zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 The above questions are something that I heard plenty of times, from many people from different company’s areas.

-It makes perfect sense: in a continuous deployment environment, it’s easy to be up-to-date: that’s why, considering that I use a nested Google sheet in a Google site to track the information regarding the build deployed from Gitlab which are started to be manually tested (smoke testing, feature testing, regression testing, etc), be quickly informed regarding the latest available one, it could be really helpful.
+It makes perfect sense: in a continuous deployment environment, it’s easy to be up-to-date: that’s why, considering that I use a nested Google sheet in a Google site to track the information regarding the build deployed from Gitlab CI (<a href="/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects">here is the post of Paolo Galeone</a>), which are ready to be manually tested (smoke testing, feature testing, regression testing, etc), be quickly informed regarding the latest available one, it could be really helpful.

 At the moment, the scripts send two notifications using the Discord API and Google API.

 ![1](/images/notif-scripts/1.png)

-To reach the result, I used **Google App Script** is a JavaScript cloud scripting language that provides easy ways to automate tasks across Google products and third-party services and build web applications which allow extending Google sheet functionality.
+To reach the result, I used **Google App Script** a JavaScript cloud scripting language that provides easy ways to automate tasks across Google products and third-party services and build web applications which allow extending Google sheet functionality.
 **Google App Script environment** includes some really useful features like a **trigger** panel.

-Here below is the GSheet table portion, updated with the uploaded builds retrieved from the Gitlab CI (<a href="/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects">here is the post of Paolo Galeone</a> regarding this topic).
+Here below is the GSheet table portion, updated with the uploaded builds that passed the automation tests in the pipeline:

 ![2](/images/notif-scripts/2.png)

-The events that trigger the sending of the notifications are basically the flags under the columns **W** (windows), **L** (Linux), **M** (MacOSx): when the flag is set on
+When the builds are uploaded in the repository and ready to be downloaded (at the moment we are using GDrive), the notifications are ready to be sent to all the stakeholders, but how?
+The idea is to handle the notification through the flags positioned along the columns **W** (windows), **L** (Linux), **M** (MacOSx): when the flags of a specific column is set on **“true”** a consistent notification is sent with the build type and its references.
-**“true”** the trigger is invoked and the notifications are sent; otherwise, if the flags are set on **“false”**, the trigger works “silently” and will skip any sending.

 ## Google Apps Script environment